zhukunqian/slua-1/README.md

 Introduction slua [Document](slua_README.md)

-##What's different
+###What's different
 This fork integrate with 3rd Lua library.

 It has pbc and lpeg Lua library and has been test.

 It will add other useful 3rd Lua library in the future.

+###MinGW for windows build
+MinGW , a contraction of "Minimalist GNU for Windows", is a minimalist development environment for native Microsoft Windows applications.
-MinGW is submodule in this repo , if you want to build dll in windows you must init and update the submodule like : git submoudle update --init.
+MinGW be a submodule in this repo and about 300 MB , If you have to build dll in windows you must init and update the submodule like : git submoudle update --init.

-##About 3rd library
+###About 3rd library
 1.pbc (https://github.com/cloudwu/pbc) is a google protocol buffers library for C without code generation.

 2.lpeg (http://www.inf.puc-rio.br/~roberto/lpeg/lpeg.html) is a new pattern-matching library for Lua, based on Parsing Expression Grammars (PEGs).